ztenretep/tezos_tools/README.md

-# Snippets and Tools for use with Tezos
+# Snippets and Tools for Use with Tezos
 <b>Introduction</b>

 While using Tesoz I figured out, that a Tezos private key can be given in short or in long form.
 Importing a short private key from one wallet into another wallet failed.
 I took a deeper look into this problem.
 The result was that I installed everything to program tools I need to overcome my problems.
 I am now able to write different tools, which can be used together with Tezos.
 The first result was a snippet or tool which converts a short Ed25519 seed (secret key, 32 bytes) to a secret exponent (secret key, 64 bytes).
 From the Tezos point of view short and long versions of the secret key works the same way.
 For the wallets it makes a difference.